 A: At Discover Egypt we believe in helping you make the right choice to ensure your holiday will be a memory of a lifetime, every time.
 Each member of our team is familiar with all our destinations and resorts and you can be sure of personal, first hand knowledge and advice.

-A: Tickets (where applicable) and any other documents relating to your booking will be sent to the address which you give us at the time of booking.
+A: E-tickets and any other documents relating to your booking will be sent to the address which you give us at the time of booking.
 These will be dispatched (where applicable) to you at least 2 weeks prior to departure.

 For bookings made within 2 weeks of departure if it is necessary for us to make arrangements for you to collect your tickets from the departure airport, these bookings will incur a Late Booking Fee or TOD charge.
 These charges vary depending on the airline and these will be made known at time of booking.